Jorl17/jar2app/README.md

 # Is there a GUI?
 This tool is so simple to use that it seems pointless to add a GUI.
 Nevertheless, for all your command line aversion needs, I might implement a really simple optional GUI in the future (probably using PyQt).

+# Does it work on retina screens?
+Yes it does.
+It adds specific entries in the Info.plist file to ensure that retina screen is enabled by default.
+You can change that by passing `-l`,`--low-res-mode`.

 # jar2app doesn't do what I want.
 Are there other alternatives?
 **jar2app** tries to do most of what the other tools do.
 It's lacking mostly in JRE/JDK minimizing support, and it hasn't really been thoroughly tested when bundling things for the app store.